 3. But we have fossils of human footprints next to dinosaurs

 No we don’t.
-All of those have either been hoaxes or misidentifications.
+All of those have either been hoaxes or miss-identifications.
 Even major creationist organizations admit this.

 4. But what about living fossils that are in the fossil record from “millions” of years ago but are still alive today?